And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 This is nothing to do with the bailout plan.

-But since I just aired some clear McCaskill soundbites, you might be interested in this.
+But since I just aired some Claire McCaskill soundbites, you might be interested in this.

-Got this from um Gateway pundit by virtue of Camo V TV in St. Louis.
+Got this from Gateway Pundit by virtue of KMOV TV in St. Louis.

 St. Louis and Missouri Democrat sheriffs and top prosecutors are planning to go after anyone who makes false statements against Obama during his campaign.

-This is, I I don't recall this kind of threat being made outside of Chicago before.
+This is, I don't recall this kind of threat being made outside of Chicago before.

-KMOV-TV has a video report on the Obama truth squads.
+KMOV-TV has a video report on the Obama truth squad.

 St. Louis City Circuit Attorney Jennifer Joyce, St. Louis County Circuit Attorney Bob McCullough are threatening to bring libel charges against those who speak out falsely against Barack Obama.

-KMOV TV St. Louis aired the story last night that stated that these uh these two, the Bob McCullough and uh Jennifer Joyce, both Obama supporters, are threatening to bring criminal libel charges against anybody who levels what turns out to be false criticisms of their chosen candidate for president.
+KMOV-TV St. Louis aired a story last night that stated that these two, Bob McCullough and Jennifer Joyce, both Obama supporters, are threatening to bring criminal libel charges against anybody who levels what turns out to be false criticisms of their chosen candidate for president.

 Can you say First Amendment?